Burning books: the Great Fire of London

 This is an abridged version of an article originally featured on the School of Advanced Study’s Talking Humanities blog.

-It may be tempting fate to revisit a fire in a library, but as part of this year’s festival, the Institute of Historical Research is holding a ‘night at the library’ escape game in which participants, supported by librarians, will use the 250,000 volumes of published materials held at the library to solve a series of puzzles set by special guests from the past.
-Dr Matthew Shaw, who is leading this innovative event that also marks the 350th anniversary year of the Great Fire of London, explains that during the course of the night, guests will learn more about the disaster and the measures taken to save the country’s precious books.
+It may be tempting fate to revisit a fire in a library, but as part of the 2016 festival, the Institute of Historical Research held a ‘night at the library’ escape game in which participants, supported by librarians, used the 250,000 volumes of published materials held at the library to solve a series of puzzles set by special guests from the past.
+Dr Matthew Shaw, who led this innovative event that also marks the 350th anniversary year of the Great Fire of London, explains that during the course of the night, guests were invited to learn more about the disaster and the measures taken to save the country’s precious books.

 In September 1666, the ‘lamentable and dismal fire’ that we now know as the Great Fire consumed most of the City of London, from Fleet Street to the edges of the Tower of London, coating what remained in inches of soot, destroying homes, churches and ancient company halls, and causing many thousands to sleep out under the late-summer stars.
 As many as 100,000 people were rendered homeless, more than 80 churches were razed, along with St Paul’s Cathedral, the Royal Exchange and the Guildhall.
 Within three days, four-fifths of the ancient city had been destroyed.